Legal Momentum has long advocated for women’s unrestricted access to reproductive healthcare.

 Nonconsensual Drug Testing of Pregnant Patients

 Governmental intrusion into the lives of pregnant people extends beyond restricting access to reproductive healthcare.
-Nonconsensual drug testing of pregnant patients is a discriminatory practice that unfairly impacts the most vulnerable, particularly low income women and people of color exposing pregnant people to criminalization and depriving them of their right to parent their children.
+Nonconsensual drug testing of pregnant patients is a discriminatory practice that unfairly impacts the most vulnerable, particularly low income women and people of color, exposing pregnant people to criminalization and depriving them of their right to parent their children.
 We've created a series of Know Your Rights fact sheets that provide pregnant people with baseline information about the harms and potential consequences of non-consensual drug testing, their rights as a pregnant person seeking healthcare, and ways to take action if they have been subjected to this practice.
 We also represent a small number of clients who have been non-consensually drug tested and faced child welfare investigations.
+You can read our client's story published in New York Magazine here.
 For inquiries into how to access legal assistance, please contact our Helpline.

 Freedom of Access to Clinics Entrances (FACE) Act of 1994